elvarlax/spotify-etl/README.md

 # Spotify End-To-End Data Pipeline Project

 ### Introduction
-In this project, we will build ETL (Extract, Transform, Load) pipeline using the Spotify API on Azure.
-The pipeline will retrieve data from the Spotify API, transform it to a desired format, and load it to an Azure data lake storage.
+In this project, we will build an end-to-end ETL (Extract, Transform, Load) pipeline using the Spotify API on Azure and Snowflake.
+The pipeline will retrieve data from the Spotify API, transform it to a desired format, and load it into Azure Data Lake Storage Gen2.
+From there, we will use Snowflake for further processing and analysis of the transformed data.
+Snowflake's cloud-based data warehousing platform provides scalable and efficient analytics capabilities, allowing us to derive valuable insights from the Spotify data.
+This project aims to demonstrate the integration of Azure services with Snowflake for building robust data pipelines and performing advanced analytics on music-related data.

 ### Architecture
 ![Architecture Diagram](https://github.com/elvarlax/spotify-etl/blob/main/spotify_data_pipeline.jpg)